ThijsRay/podimo/README.md

 ## Usage
 The easiest way to use it is via [podimo.thijs.sh](https://podimo.thijs.sh).
 You can also host it yourself by following the instructions below.
+It's necessary to create a Zenrows account to bypass Podimo's anti-bot mechanisms.

+## Setting up a Zenrows account
+You can create a free account, which gives you 1000 free api credits.

+1. Go to [app.zenrows.com/register](https://app.zenrows.com/register) and create a free account
+2. Copy your API key and make sure to add it to the `ZENROWS_API` environment variable (`-e`) in the Docker run command

 ## Instructions for self-hosting (with Docker)
 1. Clone this repository and enter the newly created directory